ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/docker/_index.md

 ### Butler SOS installation and configuration

 When using Docker there is no installation in the traditional sense.
 Instead we (in this case) use a docker-compose file to define how Butler SOS should be executed within a Docker container.
+There are also other ways to start Docker containers, but docker-compose is usually a good and robust starting point.

-Configuration of Butler specific settings is then done using a YAML file.
+Configuration of Butler specific settings is then done using Butler's own JSON/YAML config file.

 ### Install & configure - walkthrough